LLM-Based Agents for Competitive Landscape Mapping in Drug Asset Due Diligence: Data

 Then an \textit{Attributes Parser} consumes each \emph{(drug, indication)} node and emits: drug name aliases, modality (type), lead indication, other indications, and administration routes, mechanism(s) of action, targets, development stage, and regulatory status, therapeutic area, and company information (website/description/ticker).

 \textbf{Quality Controls \& Implementation.} The parser is based on Google’s Gemini-2.5 Pro without web browsing.
-We use Gemini’s caching for efficient processing across the multiple extraction stages.
+We use Gemini’s caching for efficient processing across multiple extraction stages.
 All four extractor agents rely on template-based, JSON-schema prompts that (i) demand verbatim evidence from the memo and (ii) reject outputs lacking an explicit mention, thereby preventing hallucination while ensuring structured, fact-only extraction.
 For non-English memos, the pipeline involves a translator agent, based on Gemini-2.5 Pro with web browsing, to translate indications and drug names while preserving life sciences terminology.

 All outputs undergo schema-on-write validation with Pydantic.
-While some attributes are strict, fields like \texttt{modality}, \texttt{route of administration}, and \texttt{development stage} are controlled-vocabulary (lookup) columns seeded by part of the possible values (e.g., for \texttt{modality}, seeds are \texttt{'small molecule'}, \texttt{'monoclonal antibody'}; for route of administration, \texttt{'oral'}, \texttt{'subcutaneous'}) but with open-world extension --- novel memo values are admitted and normalized downstream.
+While some attributes are strict, fields like \texttt{modality}, \texttt{route of administration}, and \texttt{development stage} are controlled-vocabulary (lookup) columns seeded with some possible values (e.g., for \texttt{modality}, seeds are \texttt{'small molecule'}, \texttt{'monoclonal antibody'}; for route of administration, \texttt{'oral'}, \texttt{'subcutaneous'}) but with open-world extension --- novel memo values are admitted and normalized downstream.
 This yields a semi-structured, schema-constrained design that mixes closed enumerations with extensible controlled vocabularies.